Next Insurance raises $250M, doubling its valuation to $4B in under a year – TechCrunch

 For Next Insurance’s backers, however, it’s all systems go.
 And there’s reason to believe that their enthusiasm is not misplaced, despite some chop in Next’s broader market.

-Next says its GWP in the half-year after its last round.
+Next says its GWP doubled in the half-year after its last round.
 That makes its valuation doubling seem somewhat reasonable — if private investors were willing to pay for its shares at a certain GWP multiple, why not re-up at double the price and double the GWP while the company continues to scale?

 Just how big is Next today?
 It reached a GWP run rate of $100 million back in February of 2020.
 And it reached a $200 million GWP run rate in February of this year.
 So, larger than that by a few months’ growth, exclusive of the AP Intego business, which had around $185 million in active premium around the time its deal with Next Insurance was announced.

-To clarify the numbers, TechCrunch reached out to Next Insurance for detail on when it doubled its GWP, and when the AP Intego deal started to count towards its numbers.
+To clarify the numbers, TechCrunch reached out to Next Insurance for detail on when it doubled its GWP, and when the AP Intego deal started to count toward its numbers.
 Per an email from CEO Guy Goldstein, the doubling metrics regarding GWP was “in relation to that 2020 figure and [was calculated] before the AP Intego acquisition.”
 So, we can presume that the firm is now well north of the $200 million GWP run rate that it had previously cited.

 Finally, TechCrunch asked the company about the SPAC boom and if it intended to avoid that rapid path to the public markets.
-“We’re always evaluating our options but right now, the main focus remains on growing the business,” Goldstein responded.
+“We’re always evaluating our options, but right now, the main focus remains on growing the business,” Goldstein responded.

 That’s a no.